Balhau/kuber/README.md

 ### The NFS shared folder

 To overcome the problem of local overuse of io operations on the sd cards as well as the fact that the total amount of space was relatively small.
-I decided to use an extra raspberry node to share 5Tb of disk by mounting there a NFS shared folder.
+I decided to use an extra raspberry node to share **5Tb** of disk by mounting there a NFS shared folder.

 ![NFS Shared Folder](http://shared.balhau.net/imgs/kuber/nfsdisk.jpg)

+After some reading I notice a nice [article](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) target for debian distributions that explained how we could do the trick of migrating the docker container filesystem into a new folder.
+This was the base for the [**mountpoints.yml**](ansible/roles/base/tasks/mountpoints.yml) playbook that is responsible for the following:

+    * Turn off swap
+    * Install NFS client and RSync utilities
+    * Setup the remote NFS shared folder as a local mountpoint
+    * Set a node root folder on the shared folder
+    * Set docker to use the new shared mountpoint as working folder
+    * Stop docker service
+    * Execute daemon-reload
+    * RSync data from old to new folder
+    * Start docker service

  ### More info